NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 .. note::
     If the number of observations is not divisible by the chunk size required, the number of rows equal to the remainder of a division will be dropped.
 This ensures that each chunk has the same size, but in worst case scenario it results in dropping ``chunk_size-1`` rows.
-Notice that the last index in last chunk is 48999 while the last index in raw data is 49999:
+Notice that the last index in the last chunk is 48999 while the last index in the raw data is 49999:

     .. code-block:: python